RaulDa/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The model.py file contains the code for training and saving the convolutional neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network that implements the architecture proposed by NVIDIA.
+My model consists of a convolutional neural network that implements the architecture proposed by NVIDIA.
 5 convolutional layers are used.
 The first three with a kernel of 5x5 (3), 2x2 stride and 24, 36 and 48 filters.
 The last two with a kernel of 3x3, non-strided and 64 filters (code lines 88-92).

 The model includes RELU layers to introduce nonlinearity and three fully-connected layers.